These DIY bubble wands made with pipecleaners and beads are a fun kids craft project. Plus the finished bubble wands are beautiful and work great!

 - Wooden dowels

-- Assorted beads (or here are some assorted beads which would be cool)
+- Assorted beads (or here are some other assorted beads which would be cool)

 - Hot glue gun (optional)